MidgeOnGithub/DnD-Stats-Gen/README.md

 ### Notes for DnD Players and DMs
 All features of the program are/will be based on the latest edition of "Dungeons and Dragons" and its *Wizards of the Coast* expansions (excluding experimental publications, such as "Unearthed Arcana").
-Correct generation of data will be handled by the submodule https://github.com/MidgeOnGithub/DnD-Data/.
+Correct generation of game data will be handled by the submodule https://github.com/MidgeOnGithub/DnD-Data/.
 The `master` branch of this repo will not attempt to account for older editions nor include third-party expansions.
 If the program or code appears to have erroneously done so or has failed to account for official content, please report discrepancies.